 Find the Cheapest Homeowners Insurance Quotes in Your Area

-Best Homeowners Insurance Companies in Massachusetts
+Best homeowners insurance companies in Massachusetts

 Whether you're living in Boston, Worcester or Cape Cod, when shopping for the best home insurance companies in Massachusetts, you should always measure which companies have the best combination of coverage features, price, stability and customer service.
 Focusing on customer service, we've ranked the largest homeowners insurance companies in the Bay State using customer complaint data.

 But Massachusetts home insurance customers are mostly happy with the state's biggest companies: Eight out of the 10 largest companies receive a customer complaint ratio below the national median of 1.0.
 Arbella and Vermont Mutual, the exceptions, rated poorly.

-|Rank||Company||Market share||Complaint ratio|
+|Customer service rank||Company||Market share||Complaint ratio|

-|4||Chubb (Pacific Indemnity)||6.6%||0.04|
+|1||Chubb (Pacific Indemnity)||6.6%||0.04|

-|6||Andover (Merrimack Mutual)||6.1%||0.23|
+|5||Andover (Merrimack Mutual)||6.1%||0.23|

 Find the Cheapest Homeowners Insurance Quotes in Your Area

-Some Massachusetts home insurance shoppers may not be able to get coverage in the private market because they live in a high-risk coastal area or becuase they're otherwise considered a high-risk customer.
+Some Massachusetts home insurance shoppers might not be able to get coverage in the private market because they live in a high-risk coastal area or because they're otherwise considered a high-risk customer.
 These homeowners can turn to the Massachusetts Property Insurance Underwriting Association (MPIUA) for a Massachusetts Fair Access to Insurance Requirements (FAIR) Plan.
 Its mission is to make property insurance readily available to those who cannot get a policy on the voluntary market.

 If you're a Massachusetts homeowner who hasn't been able to get coverage from the companies listed above—or from any private insurer in the state—you should apply for MPIUA insurance to get the dwelling and property coverage you need.